bitfocus/companion-module-riedel-rrcs/companion/HELP.md

 - Set GP Output
 - Set Logic Source

-### Known Issues
+### Limitations

+- Set Crosspoint Volume

+Does not work when destination port is connected to an Artist 1024.

-- GP Input
+- GP Input Feedback

-Does not work with panels connected to Artist-1024.
-This is a known firmware issue with the artist system.
+Does not work with panels connected to an Artist-1024.

 - Port & GPIO Numbers

 RRCS uses 0-based numbering for Port and GPIO numbers.
-This module converts them to 1-based numbering for consistency with director.
+This module converts them to 1-based numbering for consistency with Director.